I cannot even begin to tell you how amazing this Dark Chocolate Espresso Cake tastes! Thus far this is the best chocolate cake I have ever eaten.

 Dark Chocolate Espresso Cake

-Preheat the oven to 350º.
-Prepare two 8″x8″ square pans with baking spray and line the bottom with parchment paper.
+Preheat the oven to 350 degrees F. Prepare two cake pans with baking spray and line the bottom with parchment paper.

-Frost the cake with the cooled ganache and allow to set before slicing.
+Frost the cake with the cooled ganache and allow it to set before slicing.

 This dark chocolate espresso cake is the most amazing cake I have ever baked!
 But that’s just my opinion, you decide for yourself.

 Dark Chocolate Espresso Cake Recipe